Pre1/ChatBot/README.md

 		to a channel with ID of `123`

-THe bot works on the Chatr proj by default: https://github.com/Pre1/Chatr2.0-UI
+The bot works on the Chatr proj by default: https://github.com/Pre1/Chatr2.0-UI